benwu233/BSPBSS/README.md

 ## Installation

-Install the released version of nlss from Github with:
+Install the released version of BSPBSS from Github with:

 ``` r
 devtools::install_github("benwu233/BSPBSS")